InfiniBrains/mobagen/README.md

 ## Branches
 We publish source for the engine in three rolling branches:

-The **[master branch](https://github.com/InfiniBrains/mobagen/tree/master)** tracks [live changes](https://github.com/InfiniBrains/mobagen/commits/master) by our engine team.
+The **[master branch](https://github.com/InfiniBrains/mobagen/tree/master)** tracks [release changes](https://github.com/InfiniBrains/mobagen/commits/master) by our engine team.
+It is extensively tested by our QA team and makes a great starting point for learning the engine or making your own games.
+We work hard to make releases stable and reliable, and aim to publish new releases every few months.

-This is the cutting edge and may be buggy - it may not even compile.
+The **[development branch](https://github.com/InfiniBrains/mobagen/tree/development)** This is the cutting edge and may be buggy - it may not even compile.
 Battle-hardened developers eager to work lock-step with us on the latest and greatest should head here.

-The **[release branch](https://github.com/InfiniBrains/mobagen/tree/release)** is extensively tested by our QA team and makes a great starting point for learning the engine or making your own games.
-We work hard to make releases stable and reliable, and aim to publish new releases every few months.

 The **_feature_ branch** where _feature_ is the name of a given feature being developed.
 When it is done, it will merge its differences into the **[master branch](https://github.com/InfiniBrains/mobagen/tree/master)**.